Tuition and fees are subject to change without notice.

 The award is tentatively based on a student’s sixth- and seventh-semester high school transcripts, and the final award will be contingent on the student meeting all requirements with his or her final high school transcript.

 Talent Scholarships are available for students with exceptional talent in the areas of creative writing, journalism, music, theatre, art, or athletics.
 Students may receive a scholarship waiving in-district tuition for up to 18 credit hours per semester.
-Recipients are selected by the Student Services office.
 Interested students should contact the Vice President of Student Services office for details.

 State and Federal assistance is available at Carl Sandburg College for qualified veterans, military personnel and the children and spouses of veterans who died or are permanently and totally disabled as the result of a service-connected disability.
 For information on eligibility, contact the Coordinator of Veterans and Military Personnel Student Services in the Financial Aid Office.
 Academic programs listed in the catalog as “Pending ICCB Approval” are not eligible for VA Certification until the approval is received from ICCB and approved by the Department of Veterans Affairs.